 Woodchip: this is delivered frequently and is available free of charge to all plot-holders for use on paths or for mulching.

 The allotments at Cool Oak Lane used to be much bigger than they are now.
 About 20-30 years ago there was a slump in interest for allotments and Barnet Council decided to close a large section of plots, about 20 in all, on the eastern ‘downhill’ side of the site, towards the small branch of the Welsh Harp.
 People who had plots there were moved ‘up the hill’ and the eastern area rapidly became overgrown with brambles and old fruit trees.
-This area is contained within our lease and we are responsible for it; although it is currently not in use for allotments, it provides a wildlife area much appreciated by many birds and other creatures – including a family of foxes.
+This area provides a rich wildlife area much appreciated by many birds and other creatures – including a family of foxes.
 It was designated a nature reserve in 2007, part of the wider nature reserve around the Welsh Harp.
 The lake itself and the shore area surrounding it have for a long time been designated a Site of Special Scientific Interest, reflecting the diversity of bird life, butterflies, flowers, trees and so on, which make the area so special.
 West Hendon Allotment Society is a member of the Welsh Harp Joint Consultative Committee, which meets twice a year.
 This committee is currently working on the Welsh Harp Development Plan which makes interesting reading.